apache/spark/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue on Github.
+The best way to send feedback is to open an issue on [Apache Jira](https://issues.apache.org/jira/browse/AIRFLOW)

 If you are proposing a feature: